Code-Institute-Submissions/Chilli-Growers/README.md

 ## Navbar transparency

-During the styling of the navbar, I unable to find a way to make the background transparent as when the opacity of the background was set it would turn white.
+During the styling of the navbar, I was unable to find a way to make the background transparent as when the opacity of the background was set it would turn white.

 ## Validaton and Beautify